alyssahondrade/ml-perspectives-on-voice-disorder-diagnosis/markdown/process.md

 2. `cigarettes_pd` column:
     - Null values for `yes` in the `smoker` column, hence a valid response is required for `cigarettes_pd` column.
     - Defined a method for [imputation]() to determine whether the missing data should be imputed with a __mean__ or __median__.
+    - Convert the imputation method to a function to minimise repetition.

+3. `alcohol_pd` column:
+    - Define a function to handle the `per week` values, as well as the `/` and use of commas instead of decimal points.
+    - Use the `apply()` method with the created function.
+    - Impute missing values, as with the previous column.
+    - Convert the column type to a `float` with 2 decimal points to capture the detail from the `per week` responses.

+4. `water_litres_pd` column:
+    - No null values.
+    - Convert the commas to decimal points.
+    - Convert the column type to a `float` with 2 decimal points, as per the original format.

+5. `carbonated_pd` column:
+    - Alter the function used to clean `alcohol_pd` to handle the following: `for week`, `-`, `for mounth`.
+    - Impute missing values where applicable.
+    - `always` failed with imputation as no valid values exist.
+Explore methods for imputation:
+        - Check the `mean` and `median` for each unique value.
+        - Check the summary statistics for its closest neighbour: `almost always`.
+        - Use the maximum value for `almost always` as the value for all `always`.

+6. `coffee_pd` column:
+    - Impute missing values.
+    - Convert the column type to an `int` as this is the original format and the imputed values are reasonably close to integer values.

+7. `chocolate_grams_pd` column:
+    - Create a function to handle the `gr` and `g`.
+    - Alter the function used to clean `alcohol_pd` to handle the result after using the previous function.
+    - Impute missing values.
+    - As with `coffee_pd`, cast to integers.

+8. `soft_cheese_pd` column:
+    - Alter the function used to clean `alcohol_pd` to handle: `gr/ month`, `gr.`, and combinations of `/` with `gr`,
+    - As with `coffee_pd`, cast to integers.

+9. `citrus_fruits_pd` column:
+    - Write a function to convert the gram-value to the number of fruits.
+    - Apply the function used to clean `alcohol_pd`.
+    - Impute missing values.
+    - Convert the column type to a `float` with 2 decimal points, as with `alcohol_pd`.

 ### Imputation